i-like-robots/chai-html/readme.md

 ## How does it work?

-Underneath this plugin uses [parse5](https://github.com/inikulin/parse5) to parse the given HTML strings and compares the generated trees.
+Underneath this plugin uses [parse5](https://github.com/inikulin/parse5) to parse the given HTML strings and the generated trees normalized before being compared.
 This means that although the two strings may not be the same they should generate equivalent structures.

 ## Credits